kyyberi/DataProductLLM/PoC/input/readme.md

 ## Question 3: Data Quality and SLA

 **Aim:**  The aim is to figure out the data quality requirements and SLA levels that fulfill customer needs.
+As combination of this and Question 2 we can generate the "as code" DQ and SLA rules.

 **Expected information nuggets:**

-- ....
+- DQ dimensions and level for those
-- ....
+- SLA level

 **Questions to use in meeting:**

 - What level of data accuracy and reliability do you require?
 - How frequently should the data be updated or refreshed?
 - What is your tolerance for data latency?
+- Any other data quality dimensions that require attention?
 - Do you have specific service-level agreements (SLAs) in mind for data delivery and support?
+Channels and support hours?

 ## Question 4: Pricing